turtlestackdev/wsl-setup/README.md

 ./bin/install.sh
 ```

 This will install Ansible and then run the main playbook.

+**(!)
+WARNING: This runs pip and ansible installs using escalated sudo permissions.
+Only run if you trust the author.
+Please look at the contents of the install script before running.**

 You will be prompted for your full name and email.
 These will be used to configure Git.